Wandu/Standard/README.md

 Wandu Standard
 ===

-Group of Wandu Standard Interfaces
+Group of Wandu Standard Interfaces and Traits.